thechandanbhagat/khukuri/editor-support/vscode/README.md

 # Khukuri Language Support for VS Code

-This extension provides comprehensive language support for the Khukuri programming language - a fun, educational interpreter that uses Nepali Gen-Z slang keywords.
+This extension provides comprehensive language support for the Khukuri programming language - a fun, educational interpreter that uses Nepali slang keywords.

 ## Features